viscan-de/lib-multiplatform-proj/docs/source/apps/cct.rst

 coordinate system transformation can include translation between projected and geographic coordinates as well as the application of datum shifts.

+Note however that unlike the :program:`proj`, angular input must be in decimal degrees.
+Any minutes and seconds given will be silently dropped.

 The following control parameters can appear in any order: